Changissnz/selfinterest/README.md

 ways attributed on the spectrum enclosed by ordinariness and radicality, torn between the ideal of maximizing their potential (inherent talents and nurtured skills) and satisfying the pragmatic of being a fellow equal amongst different equals of other selves.
+This simple characterization of the duality between this specific ideal and this specific pragmatic is merely a stub, to clarify, a baseline convention.
+Practices labeled either pragmatic or ideal do require a certain coherence of the self with their surroundings, with other selves in contexts of competition and cooperation, and what is "pragmatic" or "ideal" is incontrovertibly connected to the demands, of arbitrary source, onto the self.